 Google Maps API was used to create the map, hence as with any application of this type, the mouse can be used to zoom and shift the map.
 The visitor can use the mouse and/or the zoom control slider to do this.
 He may also select from the various map layers in the top-right hand corner.

 At higher resolutions, measurements are grouped into collated statistics by connection rather than by region.
 Besides the metrics measured, each pop-up also includes indications regarding:

 HYPERION keeps record of measurements, in condition that users are registered with the system.
 These measurements are used to export statistical data, while the user has also the possibility, via the available graphs, to view the records of the performed measurements.

 Measurements results are presented as a function of time, on a daily basis.
 In case that multiple measurements have occurred per day, then the average value is calculated.
-At least three measurements are required for graphic display of results.

 The details regarding the user’s current measurement are displayed once it has been completed by the chosen tool.
 The user’s record, however, which contains all previous recorded measurements, can be called up by clicking on the Details tab.

 Each measurement is characterised by the date and time at which it was conducted.
 This is only recorded for users registered with the system.
 The Export data as CSV file tab allows this data to be recorded locally.
 The file can be opened using a spreadsheet application (e.g. Microsoft Office Excel).